 Conceptualizing Interior Movements

 Christian contemplative traditions refer to intrapersonal experiences (such as emotions, behavioral impulses, thoughts, mental images, and somatic sensations) as “interior movements”—charges of energy and activity active within one’s inner world.
 Many Christian traditions take a suspicious stance toward these interior movements.
-At best, these movements are sorted into ‘good’ interior movements (i.e. movements that are helpful in leading to a more spiritual life—like joy, perhaps), ‘bad’ interior movements (i.e. movements that are barriers to or diversions from the spiritual life like anger or hatred perhaps), or ‘neutral’ interior movements (i.e. movements that are neither helpful nor problematic having no particular value in and of themselves on the spiritual path).
+At best, these movements are sorted into ‘good’ interior movements (i.e., movements that are helpful in leading to a more spiritual life—like joy, perhaps), ‘bad’ interior movements (i.e., movements that are barriers to or diversions from the spiritual life like anger or hatred perhaps), or ‘neutral’ interior movements (i.e., movements that are neither helpful nor problematic having no particular value in and of themselves on the spiritual path).
 At worst, all interior movements are labeled as bad: distractions from or blocks to the spiritual path, and so to be avoided, discouraged, or suppressed through various strategies prescribed by the practice traditions.

 The CEC Compassion Practice takes a different path.
 It draws from streams of the Christian contemplative tradition that view every interior movement as a potential opening to Divine Presence.
 One such stream, the Ignatian tradition, affirms that God is found in all things—including every interior movement, no matter how ‘negative’ it might seem at first (e.g., Barry, 2009; Ignatius & Ganss, 1991; Toner, 1982).
 The CEC’s compassion formation and training programs expand and hone this perspective (and infuse it with contemporary psychological, cultural, and scientific understandings), approaching interior movements as invitations to uncover and explore the deep needs, yearnings, and suffering hidden within these movements.
 From this stance of engaging one’s own interior movements with compassionate understanding, fears can be calmed, suppressed longings can be realized, aching wounds can be healed, and unexpressed gifts can be brought to life.